An almost sure invariance principle for some classes of non-stationary mixing sequences: Verification of the additional conditions in the non-scalar case: Markov chains

 The proof of Theorem \ref{Thm1} proceeds now similarly to the proof of Theorem \ref{Main Thm}, with the following exception: we cannot use \cite[Theorem 6.17]{PelBook} in order to obtain \eqref{Fin}, since it requires \eqref{phi half}.
 In order to overcome this difficulty, consider first the scalar case $d=1$.
-Then, along the lines of the proof of \cite[Lemma 2.7]{DS}, Dolgopyat and Sarig have shown that for every exponentially fast $\rho$-mixing sequence $\{X_j\}$ which is uniformly bounded by some $K$, for all even $p\geq2$ there exist constants $E_{p,K}>0$ and $V_{p,K}>0$, depending only on $p$ and $K$, so that for all $n$ and $m$ with $\sum_{j=m}^{m+n-1}\text{Var}(X_j)\geq V_{p,K}$, we have
+Then, along the lines of the proof of \cite[Lemma 2.16]{DS}, it was shown that for every exponentially fast $\rho$-mixing sequence $\{X_j\}$ which is uniformly bounded by some $K$, for all even $p\geq2$ there exist constants $E_{p,K}>0$ and $V_{p,K}>0$, depending only on $p$ and $K$, so that for all $n$ and $m$ with $n\leq m$ and $\sum_{j=n}^{m}\text{Var}(X_j)\geq V_{p,K}$, we have